theyodelinggoatws/theyodelinggoatws.github.io/README.md

 # The Yodeling Goat - Backyard Music Venue Website

 A modern, single-page React website for a small backyard music venue.
-The site displays events from Google Calendar and allows venue owners to manage events without touching code.
+The site links to Instagram for event information, making it easy for venue owners to manage events through their social media.

 ## Features

-- 🎵 **Event Calendar**: FullCalendar integration with Google Calendar
+- 🎵 **Events Section**: Direct link to Instagram for event information
 - 📸 **Photo Gallery**: Lightbox viewer for venue photos
 - 📍 **Contact & Directions**: Embedded map and contact information
 - 📱 **Responsive Design**: Mobile-friendly TailwindCSS styling